 In addition to being at the forefront of the Photo Realist movement in 1969, OK Harris was among the first galleries to exhibit the work of Duane Hanson, Deborah Butterfield, Manny Farber, Richard Pettibone, Robert Cottingham, Robert Bechtle, Marilyn Levine, Nancy Rubins, Malcolm Morley, Luis Jiminez, Jake Berthot, Jack Goldstein, Porfirio DiDonna, Al Souza and Arman.

-OK Harris exhibits contemporary art and photography, and on occasion mounts shows of antiques and collectibles.
-In it’s capacious facility, it is able to mount five, one - person shows simultaneously and has seven such exhibitions in the course of a year.
-The gallery maintains a complete photographic archive on its exhibitions from the time of its inception, available to students and scholars for research, without reservation.
+OK Harris exhibited contemporary art and photography, and on occasion mounted shows of antiques and collectibles.
+In it’s capacious facility, it was able to mount five, one - person shows simultaneously and had seven such exhibitions in the course of a year.

 The gallery closed in June 2014.
 Historical documents concerning Ivan C. Karp, and the exhibitions and artists of OK Harris can be researched through the Archives of American Art, Smithsonian Institution.